 Why do cats need diapers?
 Elderly cats and those experiencing an illness often miss getting to their litter box on time.
 When accidents happen because of an acute illness or due to surgery, it’s usually best to confine your cat to a small area like a bathroom until they are able to use their litter box again.

 However, for senior cats and those with serious disabilities, cat diapers are the best option as they keep your home clean from urine and feces while allowing your cat to freely move around the house.

-Common Cat Health Issues That May Require Diapering
+Common Cat Health Issues That May Require Diapers

 As we mentioned, age and illness can lead to more frequent bathroom accidents around the house.
+A diaper for cats can help prevent messes caused by illness and aging.
 Some of the most common health issues typically found in older cats that lead to accidents are: